YetAnotherNerd/whatlastgenre/README.md

 See Configuration for more details.
 If you have any ideas on improving this scoring, please let me know :)

+### Caching
+All data received from music sites will get cached after prefiltering so that rerunning the script will be super fast.
+The hardcoded cache timeout is 7 days.
+The cache gets saved to disk every 10 minutes and will get cleaned up at the end of the script.
+Remove the cache file to manually reset the cache.

 ## Installation